RickHPotter/finance.rb/README.md

   - ⌛ The table should include the fields: [id, timestamps, is_payer as boolean, amount_to_be_returned and amount_returned as decimal, status (pending, finished)].
   - ⌛ Remove entity_id from (Card/Money)Transaction.
+- Extra:
+  - ✅ APP: Enabled YJIT by with an initialiser.
+  - ✅ APP: Added Confirmable in Devise.

 ## GAARA-06/be-05: Create Exchange Model